mtntruong/LRT-HDR/README.md

 As you may be aware, our dataset and that of [NTIRE challenge](https://doi.org/10.1109/CVPRW53098.2021.00078) are all generated from the videos of [HDM-HDR dataset](https://doi.org/10.1117/12.2040003).
 However, the data formats of the generated LDR and HDR images are different.
 Our dataset has the same format as the [Kalantari and Ramamoorthi's dataset](https://doi.org/10.1145/3072959.3073609), that means it is fully compatible with existing HDR algorithms that are designed for Kalantari and Ramamoorthi's dataset.
 We also generate an additional test set from [HDRv](https://doi.org/10.1016/j.image.2013.08.018) with the same format.

 # Citation
-If our research and data are useful for your research, please kindly cite our work
+If our research or dataset are useful for your research, please kindly cite our work
 ```
 @article{Mai2022,
     author={Mai, Truong Thanh Nhat and Lam, Edmund Y. and Lee, Chul},